 At a Glance

 - THE BUND: Just across the river from Shanghai’s famous skyline, this stretch of 20th century Art Deco buildings is a sight to behold itself.
 Enjoy world class nightlife at a swanky club, or take an epic Shanghai selfie on the scenic walkway over the river.

 - YU YUAN GARDENS: Inside, explore this beautifully landscaped Chinese garden, complete with koi ponds, rock gardens and curved pavilions for peaceful introspection.
 Outside, revel in the chaotic harmony of an always-bustling Asian marketplace.

 - OLD FRENCH CONCESSION: This region of Shanghai has a distinct French influence, hailing from a 19th century European settlement.
 Wander down the charming, tree lined streets, poking in and out of small shops as you go.

-- MARKETPLACES: The shopping options are amazing in Shanghai.Have a suit or dress tailored to you at the South Bund Fabric Market, discover zany souvenirs in the winding alleys of Tianzifang, or luxury shop ‘til you drop on the posh Huaihai or Nanjing Roads.
+- MARKETPLACES: The shopping options are seemingly endless in Shanghai.Have a suit or dress tailored at the South Bund Fabric Market (for as little as $100!), discover zany souvenirs in the winding alleys of Tianzifang, or luxury shop ‘til you drop on the posh Huaihai or Nanjing Roads.